cosmos72/schemesh/doc/shell/mixed_syntax.md

 ### Files

+In files, the special case described for [REPL](#REPL) above is **not** guaranteed to work: if it does, it's accidental and may be removed in future releases.
+This means:
+* in scheme syntax, each top-level item must parse to an expression
+* in shell syntax, each top-level item must parse to a job

+For details about valid shell syntax, see [doc/shell/syntax.md](syntax.md).

 Schemesh can execute files in several ways:
 1. by running `schemesh FILE`
 2. by running `schemesh --cmd-file FILE`
 3. by running `schemesh --eval-file FILE`
 4. by creating a file that starts with a line `#!/usr/bin/env schemesh` then marking it executable with `chmod +x FILE` and finally executing it with `./FILE`
 5. inside schemesh using shell syntax, by executing `.
 FILE` or `source FILE`
 6. inside schemesh using Scheme syntax, by evaluating `(sh-eval-file "FILE")`
 7. inside schemesh using Scheme syntax, by evaluating `(sh-eval-file "FILE" 'scheme)`
 8. inside schemesh using Scheme syntax, by evaluating `(sh-eval-file "FILE" 'shell)`